001101/sysmon/README.md

 # install

-make sure to enable the epiphyte repository and install the [epiphyte-servers](https://github.com/epiphyte/servers) packages
+make sure to enable the epiphyte repository and install the [epiphyte-servers](https://github.com/epiphyte/servers) package to get all required dependencies before proceeding

 having installed that package, running as root
 ```